oweitman/ioBroker.mytime/README.md

 ##### Example widget code

-the widgets are preconfigured for a countdown named test.
+The widgets are preconfigured for a countdown named test.
+There a 2 seperate versions for vis1 and vis2

+**VIS1:**

 ```json
 [